AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 1. Click the **[!UICONTROL Create Activity]** button and select **[!UICONTROL A/B Test]**
 1. Select **[!UICONTROL Mobile App]**
 1. Make sure **[!UICONTROL Visual]** is selected under **[!UICONTROL Choose Experience Composer]**

-   >[!WARNING] The Visual Experience Composer for mobile apps is currently in Beta and may not be available in your Target account.
-Even if you have been able to complete all of the steps thus far, you may not see the Mobile VEC option as pictured below.

 1. Click the **[!UICONTROL Next]** button

    ![Create an A/B Activity using the Mobile VEC](images/mobile-targetvec-createActivity.png)